yachty66/Stablecharacter/README.md

 i am completely blown away from the opportunities you have if you only focus on the backend. literally all the sales bots can be represented via discord. the opportunities are enourmously. there is so much cash to make its incredible. holy cow.

+i am creating a chatbot for discord. everytime the user is sending message i take the whole chathistory and send it to openai to generate an response. in the meanwhile the user can send another message which can be confusing. how can i handle this problem?

 ## tasks